SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 maxretry = 6
 ```

 By default, `fail2ban` monitors the logs for the past 10 minutes and blocks a host (IP address) for 10 minutes.
-Those settings can also be configured in the jail file of `fail2ban` which usually located under `/etc/fail2ban/jail.local`.
+Those settings can also be configured in the jail file of `fail2ban` (`/etc/fail2ban/jail.local`).
 Bellow is an example from the file.

 ```conf
 # "bantime" is the amount of time that a host is banned, integer in seconds or